Dr. James W.E. Smith

 The Admiralty and the ‘Art of Admiralty’

-An extended version of 'What is Art of Admiralty' for The Naval Review journal specially written for military personnel and civilian defence staff.
+Part One of Three of a Series.
+An extended version of 'What is Art of Admiralty' for The Naval Review journal specially written for military personnel…

 Feb 8, 2024